Ohio School Report Cards Data Spreadsheets

 General Report Card Information

 Ohio School Report Cards give your community a clear picture of the progress of your district and schools in raising achievement and preparing students for the future.
-The information measures district and school performance in the areas most critical to success in learning.
+They also include a performance management section users can access by clicking the “Financial Data” button at the top of each report card.
+The information measures district and school performance in the areas most critical to success in learning, as well as information on academic and financial performance metrics.
 Ohio School Report Cards data shows educators, school administrators and families where their schools are succeeding as well as areas where they need to improve.

 Dropout Prevention and Recovery Schools

-Community schools that serve a majority of their students through dropout prevention and recovery programs receive this report card.
-Rather than A-F grades, dropout prevention and recovery schools receive one of the following ratings for report card measures – Exceeds Standards, Meets Standards, Does Not Meet Standards or Not Reported (used when there are too few data to issue a rating).
+Community schools that serve a majority of their students through dropout prevention and recovery programs receive the dropout prevention and recovery report card.
+Rather than A-F grades, these schools receive one of the following ratings for report card measures – Exceeds Standards, Meets Standards, or Does Not Meet Standards.
+The 2020-2021 report cards will have no grades or ratings due to short-term changes in Ohio law and approved waivers from the U.S. Department of Education.

 Rewards and Recognition